 In order to survive and grow into a profitable company, every business needs customers.
 In order to get customers, every business needs to promote itself.
 Before the advent of the internet, promotion was easy because there weren’t too many options.
 It was a matter of deciding between a flyer, a post card, or an ad in the local newspaper.
 Today, however, the methods for promoting your business are overwhelming and only increasing by the day.
+There’s social media marketing, search engine marketing, guerrilla marketing, and more.
 If you are a small business owner struggling to figure out which one to use, or to even get up to speed on which options are out there, you are not alone.
 To help you navigate the sea of ideas out there for getting the word out about your product or service, we have put together a list of 18 ways that you can promote your business whether you have a budget or not.

 To promote your business, get started with free listings in the biggest directories (you can find a list of biggest directories in the beginning of our local SEO eBook) and make sure you keep your business details exactly the same in each directory in order to maximize visibility.
 For more tips on how to rank well in Google+and other directories, take a look at this article.

-Word of mouth has gone digital and the way to maximize your online word of mouth is to get some reviews on third party websites.
-Testimonials on your own website don’t hurt, but if you really want to maximize the effectiveness of positive reviews, you’ll need to get them on third party websites like Google+and Yelp.
-These websites can increase your exposure and, because they make it harder for businesses to generate fake reviews, people trust the reviews here more than anywhere else.
+Word of mouth has gone digital and the way to maximize your online word of mouth is to get some reviews on review sites and directories.
+Testimonials on your own website don’t hurt, but if you really want to maximize the effectiveness of positive reviews, you’ll need to get them on third-party websites like Google+and Yelp.
+These websites can increase your exposure, and because they make it harder for businesses to generate fake reviews, people trust the reviews here more than anywhere else.

 If you don’t have a business page set up on Facebook to promote your business, it probably is time to set one up as part of a social media marketing plan.
 Facebook is the largest social network online and it can be a great way to keep in touch with existing customers and to reach new customers.